Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Felt had a traditional upbringing after being born in Idaho in 1913.
 He was the son of a builder and carpenter, Mark Felt, from whom he took his middle name.
 He attended school in the region, and graduated High School in 1931.
 In 1935 he was awarded a BA from the University of Idaho.

 After completing his education, Felt moved straight into working in political circles, starting off in the office of US Senator James Pope, a job for which he moved to Washington DC.
 A few years later, in 1938, he married Audrey Robinson, also from his home state, after meeting her during his studies at Idaho University.
-She also moved to Washington for her career, stating a job at the Bureau of Internal Revenue.
+She also moved to Washington for her career, starting a job at the Bureau of Internal Revenue.

 Whilst working at the Senator’s office, both for James Pope and his successor, David Worth Clark, Felt attended night school at the George Washington University Law School.
 Five years after completing his Bachelor's degree, he completed his law degree, and passed the bar for the District of Columbia one year later.